Desert monitor: Venom

+Conservation

-ConservationVaranus griseus is not threatened in much of its habitat, although a great deal of the land previously inhabited by the subspecies V. g. caspius has been turned into farmland, which puts pressure on the species.
+A great deal of the land previously inhabited by the subspecies V. g. caspius has been turned into farmland, which puts pressure on the species.
 Around 17,000 skins of this lizard are involved in commercial trade every year.
 The species is listed under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) meaning commercial international trade is prohibited.
 In northern Africa, central Asia, and parts of India, the species is unprotected from hunting laws and is still hunted commercially.
+The leather trade of this species has caused some populations to be nearly wiped out.

+Vehicle collisions are a common cause of death for desert monitors.
+This is because the species uses the surfaces of roads for basking, and also uses roads when scavenging for roadkill.

+A common cause of death in Morocco is the presence of concrete wells used for retaining rainwater, locally called matfias.
+Desert monitors often climb into these wells and become trapped inside, before eventually dying.
+Desert monitors becoming trapped in wells is also seen in the Kyzylkum Desert.

+Local human populations often have negative attitudes against desert monitors.
+As a result, desert monitors are often deliberately killed.
+The majority of the reasons for the dislike of the species are due to local superstitions; in the Kyzylkum Desert, it is said that they bring unhappiness and disease, cause infertility if they run between the legs of humans, take milk from sheep and goats.
+In a study, roughly half of all shepherds interviewed from the region believed that killing seven desert monitors brings absolution of one's sins.
+There also exists a more practical reason for the local contempt of the species, as desert monitors do regularly raid hen houses for chicks.
+In Morocco, similar superstitions exist; locals believe that they attack and break the legs of camels, and that placing the dried carcasses of desert monitors around homes can deter snakes.

+Illegal hunting of the species also occurs for their use in alternative medicine.

+In 1989, captive breeding of the species occurred successfully for the first time, at Tel Aviv University.

 Captivity

-These lizards rarely do well and, at most, live only a few years in captivity.
-On occasion, when their living requirements can be specifically met, they have been documented to live for more than 17 years, although they never become docile, and never become accustomed to being handled.
+These lizards rarely do well in captivity and at most live only a few years.
+On occasion, when their living requirements can be specifically met, they have been documented to live for more than 17 years, although they never become docile or accustomed to being handled.

 In captivity, their environments should mirror those of many ground-dwelling animals, as well as their natural desert habitat.
 They require lower temperatures to hibernate during the winter, along with warmer temperatures during the summer months, and their diets in captivity should be similar to their diets in the wild.